-In addition to our school expectations, our PD Curriculum is informed by the General Capabilities in the Australian Curriculum, BCE's Shape Paper, the Catholic Perspective embedded within the HPE content descriptors and the PERMA-H framework for wellbeing.
+In addition to our school expectations, our effective curriculum is informed by the General Capabilities in the Australian Curriculum.
 The General Capabilities encompass the knowledge, skills, behaviours, and dispositions that, together with curriculum content in each learning area and the cross-curriculum priorities, will assist students to live and work successfully in the twenty-first century.

 The Personal and Social Capability is one of the seven General Capabilities that outlines student developmental stages of self-awareness, self-management, social awareness, and social management.
-The behavioural and social emotional skills in this capability are to be taught through the learning areas of the approved curriculum. www.acara.edu.au
+The behavioural and social emotional skills in this capability are to be taught through the learning areas of the approved curriculum. www.acara.edu.au.